longde123/WebGL-Asteroid-Game/README.md

 ### Setup Instructions

-Please load `final.html` from the `master-working` branch.
-The commit should be tagged v1.1.
+Please load `final.html` from the `master` branch.
+To download the source code click on the release tab and choose the tag `RELEASE-1.0`.
 Aside from the standard WebGL implementation, your browser will also need to support the ANGLE extensions to WebGL.

 ### How to Play